Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 | ESP512-ARKG        | TBD                      | -52 (ESP512)           | ESP512 [RFC9864] using private key derived by ARKG-P521 ({{ARKG-P521}}).
 | ESP512-split-ARKG  | TBD                      | -52 (ESP512)           | ESP512-split [I-D.lundberg-cose-split-algs] using private key derived by ARKG-P521 ({{ARKG-P521}}).
 | ES256K-ARKG        | TBD                      | -47 (ES256K)           | ES256K [RFC8812] using private key derived by ARKG-P256k ({{ARKG-P256k}}).

+As an example of the intended uses of these algorithm identifiers, consider a split signing [I-D.lundberg-cose-split-algs] use case with signing keys derived using ARKG-P256:

+- First, a _digester_ and _signer_ use the algorithm identifier -65539 (ESP256-split-ARKG, placeholder value)
+  to negotiate a signing protocol and their respective roles in it.
+  This identifier expresses that the _signer_ will generate ARKG seed pairs, the _digester_ will use `ARKG-Derive-Public-Key` with those public seeds to derive public keys, and the _signer_ will use `ARKG-Derive-Private-Key` and ESP256-split [I-D.lundberg-cose-split-algs] to sign data with private keys corresponding to those derived public keys.

+- The _signer_, acting as the ARKG _delegating party_, then generates an ARKG-P256 seed pair
+  and discloses the public seed to the _digester_.
+  The public seed is encoded as a `COSE_Key`, with
+  `1 (kty): -65537 (ARKG-pub, placeholder value)` to indicate it is an ARKG public seed, `3 (alg): -67000 (ARKG-P256, placeholder value)` to indicate which instance of `ARKG-Derive-Public-Key` to use it with, and `-3 (dkalg): -9 (ESP256)` to indicate which verification algorithm third-party verifiers may use to verify signatures made by keys derived from this public seed.

+- The _digester_ uses the ARKG public seed in `ARKG-Derive-Public-Key`.
+  The resulting public key is encoded as a `COSE_Key` with `1 (kty): 2 (EC2)` to indicate it is an elliptic curve key and `3 (alg): -9 (ESP256)` to indicate its verification algorithm.
+  The _digester_ then provides this derived public key to some third party.

+- That third party later requests a signature by the derived public key.
+  The _digester_ relays this request to the _signer_, along with some identifier for the ARKG seed pair if necessary, and uses a `COSE_Sign_Args` structure to convey `ARKG-Derive-Private-Key` inputs to the _signer_.
+  The `COSE_Sign_Args` structure has `3 (alg): -65539 (ESP256-split-ARKG, placeholder value)`
+  to indicate the _digester_'s intent as initially negotiated, and includes the `kh` and `ctx` arguments for the _signer_ to use in `ARKG-Derive-Private-Key`.

+  Since the negotiated algorithm is ESP256-split-ARKG, the _digester_ performs the hash step of the ECDSA signing procedure as defined in {{Section 2.1 of I-D.lundberg-cose-split-algs}}, and provides the digest as the "data to be signed" input to the _signer_.

+  The _signer_ uses the indicated ARKG private seed in `ARKG-Derive-Private-Key` and uses the resulting derived private key to generate the requested signature.

+- The third party receives the signature, uses the `3 (alg): -9 (ESP256)` attribute of the public key to identify the verification algorithm to run, and uses that algorithm to verify the signature.

+Note how in this example, the identifier -65539 (ESP256-split-ARKG, placeholder value) is not exposed to the third-party verifier;
+it is used only between _digester_ and _signer_ to negotiate and execute a signing protocol.
+The verifier does not need to know the internal details of the signing protocol, only what algorithm to use to verify the signature.

+Consider also an example using ESP256-ARKG instead:

+- A _digester_ and _signer_ use the algorithm identifier TBD (ESP256-ARKG) to negotiate a signing protocol.
+  This identifier expresses that the _signer_ will generate ARKG seed pairs, the _digester_ will use `ARKG-Derive-Public-Key` with those public seeds to derive public keys, and the _signer_ will use `ARKG-Derive-Private-Key` and ESP256 [RFC9864] to sign data with private keys corresponding to those derived public keys.

+- The example proceeds just like the the ESP256-split-ARKG example above, except the _signer_ uses the derived private key with ESP256 instead of ESP256-split.
+  Therefore, the _digester_ relays the "data to be signed" unaltered from the third party to the _signer_ in this case.

 ## COSE signing arguments {#cose-sign-args-arkg}